 Low Maintenance Flower Plot Ideas to Complement Your Artificial Lawn

 Are you an armchair gardener?
 Someone who admires beautiful gardens, but is willing to put as little effort in as possible to make their ideal garden become a reality.
 Does this sound familiar?

 After spending several years wondering how you could give your garden that much-needed cosmetic enhancement, you opted for the most natural-looking, sprightly green artificial grass to cover your lawn (see previous post; Get Your Garden Ready for Spring).
 But why you should compromise on your love for fresh flowers and plants just because your lawn is made of artificial grass?
 Fresh flowers are natural mood enhancers with their stunning colours and nostalgia-evoking floral scent.
-It is possible to have a garden with artificial grass and real flowers, working in harmony to compliment your natural looking (but artificial) lawn.
+It is possible to have a garden with artificial grass and real flowers, working in harmony to complement your natural-looking (but artificial) lawn.
 Below, we’ve highlighted our pick of perennials and fresh, low-maintenance flowers that give the garden that oomph, whilst requiring minimal effort.

 Flowers to Plant in your Low Maintenance Garden (shhh! these require little care)

 Here are some ideas for stunning flower plants for your garden to enhance its beauty.
 What is great is that they require little care.
 A perfect way to compliment your new, low maintenance lawn.
 Winner!

 These are perfect because they die down in the winter and bloom in the spring/summer.
 So, your garden has the advantage of being colourful and vibrant without you having to put the effort in.
 These emerge year after year, making them reliable plants.
 I have listed a few of my favourite perennials.